FAccTRec/facctrec2023/index.md

 ## What's New

+* 2023-08-01: Deadline extension.
+A new deadline is Aug.
+7, but authors must register an abstract before Aug.
+3.
 * 2023-07-26: [We invited Rishabh Mehrotra as a keynote speaker]({{ "/keynote/" | relative_url }})
 * 2023-06-27: [open submission](https://easychair.org/conferences/?conf=facctrec2023)
 * 2023-04-19: [call for papers]({{ "/cfp/" | relative_url }})